The Classical Education: Grades K-12

 Classical Education is about Great Teaching

-The trivium is a classical method of educating meaning, the three ways or the three paths.
-It is the beginning of the seven liberal arts, which consists of the trivium and the quadrivium.
-The three ways the trivium is referring to is grammar, logic, and rhetoric.
-This method of education began thousands of years ago by the Greeks but wasn’t referred to as the trivium until the Middle Ages.
-The medievalists studied grammar, which was Latin, in order to understand the structure of language.
-Then the student learned how to use the language so as to make accurate statements, construct logic arguments, and detect slip-shod reasoning.
-This is the logic stage often referred to as the dialectic stage.
-The student would then learn how to communicate elegantly and convincingly in the rhetoric stage.
+The trivium is the classical method of instruction using the "three paths."
+As a teaching method, the trivium utilizes the stages of grammar, logic, and rhetoric in instruction.
+This method of education began thousands of years ago by the Greeks, which began with the study of grammar, in order to understand the structure of their language.
+Then the student learned how to use the language so as to make accurate statements, construct logical arguments, and detect fallacious reasoning.
+Finally, the student would then learn how to communicate eloquently in the rhetoric stage to elegantly and successfully express their thoughts.

 Classical Education is about Great Character